skypjack/entt/docs/md/meta.md

 instance.

-A particularly interesting feature of this class is that it can also be used as an opaque container for unmanaged objects:
+A particularly interesting feature of this class is that it can also be used as an opaque container for non-const unmanaged objects:

 ```cpp
 int value;